 RAID stands for Redundant Array of Independent Disks.
 The RAID system consists of two or more drives and there are different RAID levels for each optimised for a specific situation.
 Because these systems are not standardised, different companies come up with their own set ups.

 Different types of RAID can be directly used as part of the workstation or as part of the network storage, where one computer contains the disks and the network interface, but only manages the storage.
 This enables several workstations to access the same files, where the disks are controlled by the software on the storage machine.

 Nevertheless, RAID arrays can provide enhanced data protection, but their extra disks should not be considered as backups.
 Therefore, make sure you backup your RAIDs!

-Offsite secondary backup means backing up your data by moving it literally off site.
-There are two common forms of off-site backups: cloud backup or tape backup.
+Offsite secondary backup means backing up your data by moving it literally off-site.
+There are two common off-site backup forms: cloud backup or tape backup.
 Cloud backup (online backup) means that the data is sent to a completely separate network server, which is typically hosted either by a third-party or an enterprise.
 LTO tape backup copies the data from the primary storage to a tape cartridge, which is then removed to another location.

 When it comes to backup, remember the 3-2-1-backup-rule: 3 copies on 2 different storage media and 1 of which needs to be in another location offsite.
 Trust us, an incident that puts your data at risk can happen at any time.
 You’ll thank us when you know you have another backup in another location.